Andrew-NJ/PortfolioProjects/README.md

 While this portforlio may give you a glipmse of my techinacl skills, it cannot demonstrate my people skills or business acumen.
 I would be happy to connect with you and demonstrate these valuable skills in person or in a virtual meeting.
 Please reach out to me at anicholasjohns@gmail.com if you would like to connect.
-I look forward to meeting and getting to know you!
+I look forward to meeting you!